Sylius/ShopApiPlugin/README.md

 ## Documentation

 The latest documentation is available [here](https://app.swaggerhub.com/apis/Sylius/sylius-shop-api/1.0.0).
+If you are looking for more information how the system works have a look at the [cookbook](doc/Cookbook.md)

 ## Installation